j-adamski/OSC-Project-2/README.md

 # [FAQ](https://github.com/j-adamski/OSC-Project-2/wiki): (Rest of FAQ Can Be Found In The Wiki)

 Below are some of the questions we have answered more can be found on the wiki tab.
-If any questions are not answered please contact us through our public IRC Chat and we will answer your question as soon as possible
+If any questions are not answered please contact us through our public IRC Chat and we will answer your questions as soon as possible.

 Q: Is T3 Open Source?

     Yes, T3 is licensed under the GPL and created by students at Loyola University Chicato attending the Open Source Computing Class